ryan-keenan/P0_prototype/README.md

 `>  conda install -c https://conda.anaconda.org/menpo opencv3`

-(If you chose to install miniconda, also run: > conda install jupyter)
+If you chose to install miniconda instead, also run:

+`> conda install jupyter`

 then to test if OpenCV is installed correctly: